 Oh, no, you've reached the end of the book!

 I'm still writing it.
-If you want to give me encouragement, a tip of any size to my PayPal will guarantee a new page within 48 hours!
+If you want to give me encouragement, a tip of any size to my PayPal will guarantee a new page with your name on it!

 Please include a note on how you'd like to be attributed.
 On top of the new lesson, I'll put a name and link of your choice, or can keep you anonymous.